dhall-lang/dhall-lang/standard/semantics.md

     Γ ⊢ import₀ @ here ⇒ e₁          ; import and `import₀` is not `missing`

-By using the `?` operator, expressions are alternatively resolved, in left-to-right order.
-Pure expressions are always resolved, `missing` never resolves, and imports might not resolve in cases like:
+Resolution of expressions might not be always successful: pure expressions are always resolved, the `missing` keyword never resolves, and imports might not resolve in cases like:
 - an environment variable is not defined
 - file doesn't exist
 - URL is not reachable

+By using the `?` operator, expressions are alternatively resolved, in left-to-right order:

     Γ ⊢ e₀ @ here ⇒ e₂
     ─────────────────────────
     Γ ⊢ (e₀ ? e₁) @ here ⇒ e₂

     Γ ⊢ e₁ @ here ⇒ e₂
     ─────────────────────────  ; if `e₀` fails to resolve Γ ⊢ (e₀ ? e₁) @ here ⇒ e₂